zdharma-continuum/zinit/README.md

 * 16-07-2020
-  - A new ice `null` which works exactly the same as `as"null"`, i.e.: it makes the plugin a *null* one ↔ without any scripts sourced (by default, unless `src''` or `multisrc''` are given) and compiled, and without any completions searched / installed.
+  - A new ice `null` which works exactly the same as `as"null"`, i.e.: it makes the plugin a *null*-one ↔ without any scripts sourced (by default, unless `src''` or `multisrc''` are given) and compiled, and without any completions searched / installed.
 Example use case: